secretnodes/secretnodes.org/docs/tutorials/ledger-nano-s.md

 3) Configure:

-Note: On OSX add the following before "enigmacli"
+Note: On OSX add the following before "secretcli"

 ```bash
 ./